KingAnd7/gvsu-cis350-Machine-Learners/docs/project-proposal.md

 # Our feature ideas:

 * A GUI to make our program easy to use
+** This should include descriptive buttons to navigate through the program, a title in the opening page of the GUI, and logical sequence to the program
+** This should also include large fonts and buttons for easy readability for low vision users, as well as contrasting fonts against the background for improved visibility
 * A feature to track time spent in a workout
 * A feature to allow users to input movements they've done throughout the workout
 * A feature that will briefly describe to a user how to properly do a movement
 * Potentially add images to each movement
+** We are still deciding on whether or not we want to add this, optional per Professor Raza

 # Anticipated Technologies
 Python will be sufficient here.
 We will also use Git for version control, and possibly create a Jira board to ensure tasks get knocked out in a timely fashion.